BilkentCompGen/hercules/README.md

 ./hercules -2 -li long.fasta -ai alignment.bam -si preprocessing/short.fasta -t 30 -o corrected_long.fasta
 ```
 Resulting fasta file `corrected_long.fasta` will be the final output of Hercules.

+## Running Hercules via Docker

+To build a Docker image:

+	cd docker
+	docker build . -t hercules:latest

+Your image named "hercules" should be ready.
+You can run hercules using this image by

+	docker run --user=$UID -v /path/to/inputs:/input -v /path/to/outputdir:/output hercules [args]

+- ```[args]``` are usual arguments you would pass to hercules executable.
+Be careful about mapping.
+You need to specify folders respective to container directory structure.
+- You need to map host machine input and output directory to responding volume directories inside the container.
+These options are specified by '-v' argment.
+- Docker works with root user by default. "--user" option saves your outputs.